machar94/cpp_concepts/src/templates/README.md

 }
 ```

-In the below code, evaluating the first sum call succeeds...
-The iterators of a
+In the below code, evaluating the first sum call succeeds... the iterators of a
 vector have `::value_type` defined, but it isn't defined for `int*` which is why
 the second call to sum fails.
 Yes, this is an error, but it is an error because
-there were no other overloaded functions to match to.
+there were no other overloaded functions to match with.

 ```
 int main()
     std::vector<int> a{1, 2, 3, 4};
     auto res0 = sum(a.begin(), a.end(), 0);

-    // error: no matching function for call to ‘sum(int*, int*, int)’
-    // template argument deduction/substitution failed:
-    // one could say that substitution failure is an error in this case
-    // but it's just because no other viable function was found
-    // It valued to substitue int* because int* doesnt have a type member value::type auto res1 = sum(a.data(), a.data() + 4, 0);
+    auto res1 = sum(a.data(), a.data() + 4, 0);
 }
 ```